Chris Brookes

-Chris Brookes (Note: When wrestling in Japan, Brookes' name is written in katakana as クリス・ブルックス (Kurisu Burukkusu).) (born 24 August 1991) is an English professional wrestler.
-He is signed to Japanese promotion DDT Pro-Wrestling, where he is a two-time KO-D Openweight Champion and two-time DDT Universal Champion.
-He is also known for his time on the independent circuit in the UK and Japan.
+Chris Brookes (Note: クリス・ブルックス, Kurisu Burukkusu) (born 24 August 1991) is an English professional wrestler.
+He is signed to Japanese promotion DDT Pro-Wrestling, where he is a two-time KO-D Openweight Champion, two-time DDT Universal Champion, one-time DDT Extreme Champion, five-time Ironman Heavymetalweight Champion, and the winner of the 2022 King of Street Wrestling and 2023 King of DDT tournaments.

+Before moving to Japan, Brookes also performed for European and American promotions such as Attack!
+Pro Wrestling, Combat Zone Wrestling, Progress Wrestling, Revolution Pro Wrestling, and Westside Xtreme Wrestling.

+Early life

+Brookes was born in Tipton on 24 August 1991.

 Career

 Early career (2007–2017)

-Trained by Jim Hunter and Lee Hunter, Brookes made his debut in 2007 and began working on the independent circuit in the UK.
+Brookes was trained by Jim Hunter and Lee Hunter.
+In 2007, at the age of 16, he made his debut on the British independent circuit.

 Progress Wrestling (2017–2020, 2022)

-On 24 August 2019, at Progress x APC, an event organised in collaboration between Progress Wrestling and the French Association les Professionels du Catch (APC), Brookes lost to Tristan Archer in a three way match also including Aigle Blanc and failed to capture the APC Championship.
+On 24 August 2019 at Progress x APC, a joint event organised Progress Wrestling and the French Association les Professionels du Catch (APC), Brookes lost to Tristan Archer in a three way match also including Aigle Blanc and failed to capture the APC Championship.

 Revolution Pro Wrestling (2017–2018)

 Joining Revolution Pro Wrestling, Brookes formed the tag team CCK (Commonwealth Catch Kings) alongside Travis Banks, winning the Revolution Pro Wrestling tag team titles from Charlie Sterling and Joel Redman in his first match for the company.
 CCK successfully defended those titles against a number of teams including Ryan Smile and Shane Strickland, Sami Callihan and Martin Stone, and Los Ingobernables de Japón (Bushi and Hiromu Takahashi) before losing the belts to Moustache Mountain (Trent Seven and Tyler Bate).

-CCK had a successful Global Wars 2017, defeating Chaos (Rocky Romero and Yoshi-Hashi) on the first night of the event and successfully teaming with Kid Lykos on the second night against the team of Gedo, Hirooki Goto and Yoshi-Hashi.
-CCK then attempted to regain the tag team titles from new champions Suzuki-gun (Minoru Suzuki and Zack Sabre Jr.) but lost to the champions at Epic Encounter 2018.
+CCK had a successful Global Wars 2017, defeating Chaos (Rocky Romero and Yoshi-Hashi) on the first night of the event and successfully teaming with Kid Lykos on the second night against the team of Gedo, Hirooki Goto, and Yoshi-Hashi.
+CCK then attempted to regain the tag team titles from new champions Suzuki-gun (Minoru Suzuki and Zack Sabre Jr.) but lost at Epic Encounter 2018.